Moving Image, Duration 9.25min, debuted on July 21, 2021, in the opening of the RCA 2021 Contemporary Art Practice Degree Show at Cromwell Place.

 Archives and social histories inform a provocative approach to storytelling in my works.

-The soft sound of the lapping waves, water gurgling past or at times gently on its journey...an infinite and insatiable hunger to meet the sea.
+sound of the lapping waves, water gurgling fast or at times silent and gentle on its journey...an infinite and insatiable hunger to meet the sea.

-The sunlight dances on its ripples like tiny river nymphs, as they did back home
+sunlight dances on its ripples like tiny river nymphs as they did back home.

-Its nature of the movement, of the finality of the passing time, its magnitude of infiniteness.
+it’s nature of the movement, of the finality of the passing time, of certainty, of its infiniteness.

-Of it being the giver of life and death both, have inspired many, the poets, the artists in the same manner as it has back home.
+of it being the giver of life and death- both; has inspired many, the poets, the artists in the same manner as it has back home.

-as back home where she meanders and fulfils all just the same as it does thousands of miles away...they both do the same thing, connect people, touch lives, never still, never-ending, a constant, just like the sun, the stars...one becomes a father, a God, Father Thames…a mother, a goddess they call her Gangaji with respect and love.
+both similar, connect people, touch lives, never still, never-ending, a constant, just like the sun, the stars- one becomes a father, a revered God, Father Thame, the other- a Mother, a Goddess, they call her Ganga-ji with respect and love.

-That’s what I am conditioned to believe in, the river has no agenda or purpose other than just flow.
+the river, has no agenda or purpose other than to just flow.

-It has no reasons other than the physics or the science of the forces that are leading it to be, or do what it does,
+it has no reasons other than the physics or the science of the forces that are leading it to be, do what it does.

 nor is it affected by the meanings or rituals that are being attached to it by us.

-The genders assigned, the stories, the mythologies woven around these majestic giants tell us a lot about the cultures they inhabit or flow through.
+if anything, the genders assigned, the stories, and the mythologies woven around these majestic giants tell us a lot about the cultures they inhabit or flow through.

-Makes me shudder to even imagine if humans had such powers, what we would have done?
+makes me shudder to even imagine what we would do if we had any?